isxcode/react-keycap/.github/ISSUE_TEMPLATE/issues.md

 ---
-name: React Keycap Issues
+name: For Tracking Issues
-about: Only for react keycap issues
+about: Use this template for issues.
+title: "[ISSUE NAME]"
+labels: bug
+assignees: ispong
 ---

 <!--